 Traveling in India is good for the soul!
 Our team has travelled extensively and have put together these top tips, which we add to constantly each time we return from this beautiful continent.

 In South India the sun always shines and the average daily temperature is around 30 degrees.
 We often travel in November, meaning we will miss the monsoon rain, so, dry weather is almost guaranteed.
 The temperature can drop unexpectedly at night so bring a standby fleece/jumper, scarf and some socks.

 The food in South India is delicious.
 The most famous South Indian dish has to be the masala dosa.
 Delicious!
-There are veg and non veg selections at most places where we will eat.
+There are veg and non veg selections at most places where we eat.
 As seasoned travellers, we will eat street food but only where we can see it being cooked and will encourage our guests to join us.
 It is the real India!
-However there is no pressure at all.
+However, there is no pressure at all.
 Let us assure you that we only eat our meals in places we have come to trust over our years of travel.